 - For merchants offering an option for customers to create online accounts, Cybersource’s Account Takeover Protection (ATP) helps authenticate account creations and logins by detecting mismatches in locations, behaviors, devices and accounts.
 It also includes device fingerprinting with proxy-piercing technology and a bot-detection identifier.
 Implementing fraud checks during account creation and login can help to identify and block bots or fraudsters prior to logging in and prior to attempting to load and test cards.

 - For merchants selling through an eCommerce platform, velocity rules implemented through a fraud management platform, can track, count, and reject repeated transaction attempts that share common data elements or that exceed total transaction volume limits.
 At Cybersource, we offer two fraud management options.
-Our Decision Manager (DM) solution is designed for enterprise businesses with worldwide customers, while our Fraud Management Essentials (FME) solution – now available in North America and Europe – provides a lightweight alternative designed to support businesses as they grow.
+Our Decision Manager (DM) solution is designed for enterprise businesses with worldwide customers, while our Fraud Management Essentials (FME) solution provides a lightweight alternative designed to support businesses as they grow.
 Amount thresholds set in DM or FME can help limit transactions to those appropriate for your business.

 Not sure which tools are right for your business?
 If you’re new to Cybersource, please reach out to our sales team, and we’ll get you started.
 If you’re an existing customer, contact your Cybersource representative, who can help put together a management plan that works for you.